hpc-uk/build-instructions/CP2K/ARCHER-CP2K-7.1/README.md

 ### Notes

 * The `--disable-openmp` is for the serial build.
-We do not use an OpenMP as this has proved problematic elsewhere [SEE CIRRUS] and there is no suggestion that it is required.
+We do not use an OpenMP as this has proved problematic elsewhere ([see ../CIRRUS-CP2k-7.1](../CIRRUS-CP2K-7.1)) and there is no suggestion that it is required.
 * The `--disable-shared --disable-dlopen` avoid SEGV at CP2K run time in the plumed initialisation.
 This is caused by a call to `dlopen()`.
 * One can also avoid this problem at run time by setting the environment